HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-09-28-When-a-measure-becomes-a-target-it-cease-to-a-good-measure-About-p-hacking.md

 ---
 layout: single
-title: When a measure becomes a target, it cease to a good measure. (p-hacking)
+title: When a measure becomes a target, it cease to a good measure.
+tagline: p-hacking
+header:
+  overlay_color: "#333"
 date: 2022-09-28 23:42:17 +0800
 categories:
  - Mathematics